crownstone/bluenet/docs/MICROAPP.md

 ### Log

-The logging function accepts a type: char, int, string and then the payload: `[COMMAND TYPE PAYLOAD]`.
+The logging function accepts a type such as char, int, string, an option and then the data.

 ![Microapp log](../docs/diagrams/microapp_log.png)